erwin1234777/leviathan/README.md

 Remove permission Administrator if you wish, or leave it as is.
 Administrator is NOT required, though you wont have any permission problems with the bot

-## Twitch commands can be done with 'n. gamble' or 'n;gamble'.
-Doing 'n.gamble' detects as a link, you can now use spaces!
+## Twitch commands can be done with 'n. gamble'(with space between . and command) or 'n;gamble' to avoid link detection if you have links disallowed!

 ## Commands
 | Command | Arguments| Description                    | Example |
 | --------|----------|--------------------------------|---------|